-4.4.
-Discussion
+3.4 Discussion

-Using the ITC-irst Children's Speech Database, a phonetic recognition error rate of 23.9% was achieved for first-pass recognition using a phonetic inventory of 40 units.
-Using a collapsed representation of 33 units, a baseline error rate of 18.7% was demonstrated.
-By utilizing a combination of Vocal Tract Length Normalization (VTLN), Structural MAP Linear Regression (SMAPLR); and Speaker Adaptive Training, it was demonstrated that the phonetic recognition error rate could be reduced to 21.0% for the 40 unit system and 16.0% for the reduced 33 unit system.
-While the error rate for the current children's system is the lowest reported on that corpus (compare to 22.7% for a similar 28 unit system in [13]), there still exists a significant performance gap for acoustic models which have been trained on adult speech but used to decode children's speech.
+Using the ITC-irst Children's Speech Database, a phonetic recognition error rate of 21.8% was achieved for first-pass recognition using a phonetic inventory of 40 units.
+Using a collapsed representation of 33 units, a baseline error rate of 15.1% was demonstrated.
+By utilizing a combination of Vocal Tract Length Normalization (VTLN), Structural MAP Linear Regression (SMAPLR); and Speaker Adaptive Training, it was demonstrated that the phonetic recognition error rate could be reduced to 18.6% for the 40 unit system and 12.2% for the reduced 33 unit system.
+While the error rate for the current children's system is comparable with other results reported on that corpus (compare to 22.7% for a similar 28 unit system in [20]), there still exists a significant performance gap for acoustic models which have been trained on adult speech but used to decode children's speech.
 Several means for acoustic adaptation including VTLN and SMAPLR were investigated to reduce acoustic mismatch.
-When both VTLN (feature-space transform) and SMAPLR (model-space transform) are applied to the mismatched adult/child condition, the final system achieved a phonetic error rate of 26.5% for the 40 phonetic unit system and 20.8% for the reduced 33 unit system.
-While these methods were shown to reduce the phonetic error rate by 33%, a 20% relative performance gap between adapted adult models and well-trained children's models still remains.
+When both VTLN (feature-space transform) and SMAPLR (model-space transform) are applied to the mismatched adult/child condition, the final system achieved a phonetic error rate of 26.7% for the 40 phonetic unit system and 19.3% for the reduced 33 unit system.
+While these methods were shown to reduce the phonetic error rate by 28%, a 30% relative performance gap between adapted adult models and well-trained children's models still remains.